The History of the Hasso Plattner Institute and its Founder

-This institute here in Potsdam is my contribution to training internationally competitive young managers who help shape and advance the digital world.
+This institute here in Potsdam is my contribution to educating internationally competitive young managers who shape and advance the digital world.

 Hasso Plattner: the visionary behind HPI

-Hasso Plattner – founder of the Hasso Plattner Institute – is a visionary, doer, and IT pioneer.
-By founding the institute in 1998, he laid the foundation for a unique computer science education that has since enabled numerous graduates to help shape and reshape the digital world.
-His commitment to pioneering technologies and innovations extends far beyond the boundaries of the institute.
+Hasso Plattner, the founder of the Hasso Plattner Institute, is a visionary and an IT pioneer.
+By establishing the institute in 1998, he laid the foundation for a unique computer science education that has enabled numerous graduates to shape the digital world.
+His commitment to cutting-edge technologies and innovation extends far beyond the Institute.

-Prof. Hasso Plattner (born January 21, 1944 in Berlin) studied communications engineering at the University of Karlsruhe and graduated in the late 1960s with a degree in engineering.
+Prof. Hasso Plattner (born January 21, 1944, in Berlin) studied communications engineering at the University of Karlsruhe, graduating in the late 1960s with a degree in engineering.

-He started his professional career in 1968 at IBM.
-Just four years later, Plattner founded SAP, an enterprise software group, together with four former colleagues.
-Today, the company has over 100,000 employees worldwide.
+He started his professional career at IBM in 1968.
+Just four years later, Plattner founded SAP, an enterprise software company, together with four former colleagues.
+Today, the company has more than 100,000 employees worldwide.

 In addition to his business career, Plattner has always been drawn to research and science.
 In 1994, he became an honorary professor of business information technology at the University of Saarbrücken.
 From 2004-2023, Hasso Plattner also taught at the University of Potsdam and was a member of the Board of Trustees at Stanford University.

-As CEO of SAP, Plattner announced the foundation and establishment of the Hasso Plattner Institute for Software Systems Engineering (HPI) in the summer of 1998.
+As CEO of SAP, Plattner announced the establishment of the Hasso Plattner Institute for Software Systems Engineering (HPI) in the summer of 1998.
 He chose Potsdam as the location.

 Just one year later, the first 77 students began their studies at HPI in the 1999/2000 winter semester.
-Another year later, the first stone for the institute's own building was laid in the immediate vicinity of Lake Griebnitzsee.
-In 2024, HPI celebrated its 25th anniversary.
+Another year later, the first stone was laid for the institute's own building near Lake Griebnitzsee.

 Since its establishment, Hasso Plattner and the Hasso Plattner Foundation have enabled the institute to grow steadily.
 In 2017, HPI and the University of Potsdam jointly founded the "Digital Engineering Faculty."
 This was the first privately financed faculty at a public university in Germany.